dmbarbour/wikilon/docs/AwelonLang.md

 ## Why Another Language?

 Awelon differs from other languages in its adherence to simplicity and its choice of evaluation model.
 There are only four simple computational primitives, one data primitive, and a simple Forth-like syntax.
-Evaluation is by local rewriting with lazy linking.
+Evaluation is by local confluent rewriting with lazy linking.

 Awelon's simple syntax lowers barriers for program rewriting as an evaluation model, editable views for HCI, and collaboration with software agents.
-Program rewriting ensures the evaluation is a program that may be serialized for debugging, distribution, or persistence.
+Program rewriting ensures the evaluated result is a program that may be serialized for debugging, distribution, or persistence.
 Lazy linking preserves human-meaningful words and link structure, ensuring results to be viewed the same as source.
 And software agents support the application layer effects.

 Like any pure language, Awelon's evaluation is separate from its effects model.
 Awelon explores a [RESTful application model](ApplicationModel.md) where application state is represented within a codebase, and effects are performed in context of a multi-agent system.
 Relevant effects patterns include [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and a variation on the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) oriented around [work orders](https://en.wikipedia.org/wiki/Work_order).
 More conventional effects models are possible within orders.